NahuelAparicio10/UDP_Shooter_Client/README.md

 **How I resolved it**

-I implemented the client in C++ using Visual Studio.
+We implemented the client in C++ using Visual Studio.
 The client communicates with the Service Server via TCP for authentication, version checks, and matchmaking, and with the Game Server via UDP for real-time gameplay.
 The client manages player input and map loading from text files.

-**What I learned**

-I learned how to design a game client for online multiplayer, synchronize actions and animations across different clients, and apply prediction techniques to reduce the perception of latency.

 [![Shooter Client](https://img.shields.io/badge/Shooter_Client-Repository-blue?logo=github)](https://github.com/NahuelAparicio10/UDP_Shooter_Client)